czyzby/gdx-setup/README.md

 - More third-party extensions.
 - Preferences, favorites.
 Basic data of your application is saved, so you don't have to fill it each time you generate a project.
 File chooser allows you to add your "favorite" workspace folders.
 - Internationalization!
 The application can be translated to different languages.
 It's currently available in English and Polish.
+- Gradle wrapper and running Gradle tasks after generation is entirely optional.
+This can significantly speed up the generation process and limit the project size if you'd prefer to use a globally installed Gradle application.

 Currently missing:
-- Success screen.
-After generation, you're just sort of left with the same screen that you were initially on.
-- Gradle wrapper, running Gradle tasks after generation.
-Gradle wrapper is meant to be optional in this `gdx-setup` - the option to add it to the generated project is planned, and will be available through advanced options tab.
 - iOS platform support.
 Delayed until it becomes stable (the whole RoboVM to MOE transition thing).
+- Gradle tasks are currently not run after the generation.
+Gradle wrapper can be properly included, though.

 ### Running the application